 - assistance with first home owners with any applicable grants

-- stamp (transfer) duty advice and assessment
+- transfer/stamp duty advice and assessment

-- advice on residential tenancy arrangements
+- advice on residential tenancy arrangements in investment property

 - loans, mortgages, and vendor finance

 - statutory compliance including requirements under Property Occupations Act 2014 (Qld), Body Corporate and Community Management Act 1997, Property Law Act 1974 (Qld), Land Sales Act 1984 (Qld) and Land Title Act 1994 (Qld)

 As Gold Coast conveyancing lawyers, our services are offered at competitive rates, and we deliver them through a highly qualified and experienced team of property lawyers.

 When you are buying or selling real estate, it is necessary for all paperwork to be completed and all contract conditions fulfilled in the contract for the sale or purchase of a property.
 Time is of the essence of most contracts for property in Queensland.

 With such a large sum of money at stake, you want to make sure that you have a professional and experienced Queensland property or conveyancing lawyer who is looking after your transaction and ensuring everything is completed in a correct and timely manner.

 We understand that for most people the opportunity to buy or sell property only happens very occasionally, so knowing what steps are required in the legal process can be very confusing.
 Our flowcharts show clearly each stage of the conveyancing process and help you gain a better understanding of what is happening during one of the most important transactions of your life.

 Whilst we don’t expect you to become an expert on the process, (that’s our job), we do believe that knowledge is empowering and you will feel a whole lot more comfortable throughout your conveyancing transaction.